 • While there are some doctors who don’t know about this treatment, there are others who are used to the current traditional model of treatment and not ready to accept this novel treatment.

-For our mood disorder patients, that will depend on your response.
-We begin with two (or, in some cases, three) infusions 48-96 hours apart to see if Ketamine Infusions are effective for you.
+We begin with two (or, in some cases, just one infusion) infusions back to back to see if Ketamine Infusions are effective for you.
 Most of our patients who respond see some improvement the day of or after their 2nd infusion.
 If not, we may attempt a longer and/or higher dose infusion.
 If there is still no response, we generally stop further treatment.
-If ketamine does improve your mood, outlook, and functionality, we suggest that you receive 4 additional infusions over the next two weeks to maximize ketamine’s brain-repairing abilities.
+If ketamine does improve your mood, outlook, and functionality, we suggest that you receive 2-4 additional infusions over the next 4 weeks (1-2 infusions every 2 weeks) to maximize ketamine’s brain-repairing abilities.
 That is a total of 6 infusions for one full series.

 Our commitment to you and your recovery remains long after your last infusion.
 We know how vital it is that ketamine therapy be part of a bigger treatment plan for our patients, and that’s why we combine it with an extensive aftercare plan at no additional cost to our patients.